SerenityOS/serenity/Documentation/BuildInstructions.md

 Later on, when you `git pull` to get the latest changes, there's no need to rebuild the toolchain.
 You can simply run `make install`, `make image`, `make run` again.
 CMake will only rebuild those parts that have been updated.

 You may also want to replace `make` with `ninja` in the above commands for some additional build speed benefits.
 To do this, go to an empty directory at the root and call `cmake .. -G Ninja` inside that directory.
-You might either create a new directory or reuse the existing `Build` directory after cleaning it.
+You might either create a new directory or reuse the existing `build` directory after cleaning it.

 #### Ports
 To add a package from the ports collection to Serenity, for example curl, go into `Ports/curl/` and run **./package.sh**.
 The sourcecode for the package will be downloaded and the package will be built.
-After that, run **make image** from the `Build/` directory to update the disk image.
+After that, run **make image** from the `build/` directory to update the disk image.
 The next time you start Serenity with **make run**, `curl` will be available.